OasisLMF/OasisModels/README.md

 This is a single event model which allows users to apply deterministic losses to a portfolio, defining the damage factors in the OED location file.
 It is similar to the `exposure` feature in the oasislmf package, but can be deployed as a model in it's own right to model deterministic losses which can then be passed through the Oasis financial module.

 ## PiWind Postcode
-This is a variant of the original PiWind model desgined for running exposures whose locations are known to PostalCode resolution rather than at a known latitude-longitude point.
+This is a variant of the original PiWind model designed for running exposures whose locations are known at postcode level rather than by latitude and longitude.
 This model demonstrates the disaggregation features of Oasis.